DIAGNijmegen/picai_eval/README.md

 # p-value should be 0.7218614718614719
 ```

-This will calculate the p-value for the null hypothesis _Performance(baseline algorithm) > Performance(alternative algorithm)_ (given the evidence of the provided performance metrics).
-The scores shown above (0.92, 0.94, etc.) are **performance metrics**, not model predictions.
-These could for example be obtained from the evaluation pipeline:
+This will calculate the p-value for the null hypothesis _Performance(baseline algorithm) > Performance(alternative algorithm)_ (given the provided or observed performance metrics).
+Note, the scores shown above (0.92, 0.94, etc.) are **performance metrics** (e.g. AUROC, AP), not model predictions (i.e. likelihood score predicted per case).
+Performance metrics can be obtained from the evaluation pipeline, as follows:

 ```python
 from picai_eval import Metrics